 Biden restricts US investments in Chinese tech

-President Joe Biden has signed an executive order limiting US investments in Chinese technology companies, labeling the People’s Republic a “country of concern,” while claiming it seeks to exploit American business.
+US President Joe Biden has signed an executive order limiting investment in Chinese technology companies, labeling the People’s Republic a “country of concern,” while claiming it seeks to exploit American business.

 The White House announced the move in a statement on Wednesday night, saying the order requires US firms to notify the Treasury Department about certain investments in Chinese tech, while some transactions will be prohibited outright.